zarillion/handynotes-plugins/plugins/09_Shadowlands/README.md

 ## Maldraxxus - Slime Cats

-The locations of all nine cats you must `/pet` for the [Nine Afterlives](https://shadowlands.wowhead.com/achievement=14634/nine-afterlives) achievement are displayed with instructions on how to reach them.
+The locations of all nine cats you must pet for the [Nine Afterlives](https://shadowlands.wowhead.com/achievement=14634/nine-afterlives) achievement are displayed with instructions on how to reach them.
 Each cat icon will disappear once you have pet the cat.

 ![](https://media.githubusercontent.com/media/zarillion/handynotes-plugins/master/plugins/09_Shadowlands/images/slime_cats.png)